Use API3 To Request Off-Chain Data on Moonbeam¶

 The callback to the requester contract contains two parameters:

-• requestId - first acquired when making the request and passed here as a reference to identify the request for which the response is intended.
+- first acquired when making the request and passed here as a reference to identify the request for which the response is intendeddata

 Note

-Sponsors should not fund a sponsorWallet with more then they can trust the Airnode with, as the Airnode controls the private key to the sponsorWallet.
-The deployer of such Airnode undertakes no custody obligations, and the risk of loss or misuse of any excess funds sent to the sponsorWallet remains with the sponsor.
+.
+The deployer of such Airnode undertakes no custody obligations, and the risk of loss or misuse of any excess funds sent to the sponsorWallet

 dAPIs are continuously updated streams of off-chain data, such as the latest cryptocurrency, stock, and commodity prices.
-They can power various decentralized applications such as DeFi lending, synthetic assets, stablecoins, derivatives, NFTs, and more.
+They can power decentralized applications such as DeFi lending, synthetic assets, stablecoins, derivatives, NFTs, and more.

 The data feeds are continuously updated by first-party oracles using signed data.
-DApp owners can read the on-chain value of any dAPI in realtime.
+DApp owners can read the on-chain value of any dAPI in real-time.

 To learn more about how dAPIs work, please refer to API3's documentation.